Hassan-abdi-dev/picth-here/README.md

  3. first you need to clone the repository https://github.com/Hassan-abdi-dev/picth-here.git
  4. Clone the project.
  5. get into project folder
- 6. On your bash terminal Run the command:-
+ 6. On your bash terminal Run the command:
          $ chmod +x start.sh
          $ ./start.sh